kdl-org/kdl/SPEC.md

 | Medium Mathematical Space | `U+205F`  |
 | Ideographic Space    | `U+3000`  |

+#### Single-line comments

+Any text after `//`, until the next literal [Newline](#newline) is "commented out", and is considered to be [Whitespace](#whitespace).

 #### Multi-line comments

 In addition to single-line comments using `//`, comments can also be started with `/*` and ended with `*/`.
 These comments can span multiple lines.
 They are allowed in all positions where [Whitespace](#whitespace) is allowed and can be nested.

+#### Slashdash comments

+Finally, a special kind of comment called a "slashdash", denoted by `/-`, can be used to comment out entire _components_ of a KDL document logically, and have those elements be treated as whitespace.

+Slashdash comments can be used before:

+* A [Node](#node) name (or its type annotation): the entire Node is treated as Whitespace, including all props, args, and children.
+* A node [Argument](#argument) (or its type annotation), in which case the Argument value is treated as Whitespace.
+* A [Property](#property) key, in which case the entire property, both key and value, is treated as Whitespace.
+* A [Children Block](#children-block), in which case the entire block, including all children within, is treated as Whitespace.

 ### Newline